 How to find a placement

-If you have found a placement find but are unsure of the next steps, visit our confirming your placement page.
+Found a placement but don't know the next steps?
+Read our confirming your placement information.

-What types of organisation can I apply to?
+The types of organisation you can apply to

 Each year we source hundreds of excellent placement vacancies in companies of all different sizes and locations and promote them via InfoHub.